mirrorworld-universe/mirrorworld-sdk-ios/README.md

 ## License

-MirrorWordSDK is available under the MIT license.
+MirrorWorldSDK is available under the MIT license.
 See the LICENSE file for more info.